 Currently, there are 500 companies that are participating in Africa hydrocarbon exploration.
-The continent’s history on oil stretches back several decades and in some places it is a century old.
+The continent’s history of oil stretches back several decades and in some places, it is a century old.
 In this article, we’ll be looking at highest oil-producing countries in Africa, we hope you’ll find it interesting.

 See Also: Top 10 Largest Economies In Africa